emscripten-core/emscripten/site/source/docs/compiling/Dynamic-Linking.rst

 As mentioned earlier, system libraries are handled in a special way by the Emscripten linker, and in dynamic linking, only the main module is linked against system libraries.
-A possible issue is if a side module needs a system library that the main does not.
+A possible issue is if a side module depends on a system library that the main does not.
 If so, you’ll get a runtime error.
 This section explains what to do to fix that.

 To get around this, you can build the main module with